min2ha/ukwa-site/content/target/70078/index.en.md

   "start_date": "2018-08-18T09:00:00Z"
 }

-#  Joint Council for the Welfare of Immigrants (JCWI)

 The Joint Council for the Welfare of Immigrants (JCWI) is an independent national charity which exists to campaign for justice in immigration, nationality and refugee law and policy.